 If you have access to a retirement plan through work and your employer offers matching contributions, you can boost your retirement savings without allocating more than 20% of your income to savings.

 Contribute at least up to the percentage your employer matches.
-When your employer matches your contribution, it’s free money for you.
+When your employer matches your contribution.

 Create an automated savings plan